ryandhasgit/Comedy/Headline Challenge.md

 Ten Irritating Habits of the Most Successful People You Know Wile E. Coyote Reviews the ACME Product Catalog
 As a Cyclist Arrested for DUI I’m Just Glad We’re Taking Bike Lanes Seriously

+ 2 Epic 2 Gilga: Revisiting Epic of Gilgamesh’s Failed Sequel Are Star Trek and Star Wars the Same Movie?
+An Analysis Message in a Bottle: Visit Our Exotic Island!
+ We Have Updated Our Privacy Policy by Doing Away With It The Good, the Bad, and the Plenty: A Shakespearean Commercial Within a Commercial

+ Newfangled Tech Buzzwords for Aging Software Executives

+ Bachelorette Party Cake Reviews by Marie Antoinette

+ I Am a Vampire and Nobody Invites Me Into House Parties Anymore

+ 3.1415 Real-Life Uses for the Quadratic Equation

+5 Police Report Regarding Robert De Niro Stuck in the Circus Mirror Maze